 All rooms at Hotel Muli have private bathrooms, and the hotel is in a central location in this neighborhood.
 It’s one of many Reykjavik hotels that offers family rooms and free WiFi in all areas, and there’s a cafe and bar inside the hotel, too!

 This boutique hotel has beautifully decorated chic rooms that welcome guests with warm colors that seem to fit in well in Reykjavik.
 It’s in a very good location near museums, the stadium, and shopping areas.

 Continental breakfast is available daily and you can enjoy it while you watch the flat-screen TV in your room.
 Family rooms provide more space and kitchenettes that are great for groups or for guests traveling with children.

 There aren’t that many luxury hotels in Reykjavik but the Grand Hotel is one of them!
 This property has rooms that look outward into the beauty of Iceland and others that look inward into the hotel’s atrium.

-You can enjoy treatments at the on-site spa and also try out the fitness center as well – access to the latter is free.
-There’s also a bar and a restaurant, and there’s a free shuttle into the city during the daytime.
+You can enjoy treatments at the on-site spa and try out the fitness center – access to the latter is free.
+There’s also a bar and a restaurant and a free shuttle into the city during the daytime.

 Cozy Centrally Located Mid-Century Modern Villa